Solent Kestrels: Senior teams

-The Kestrels, currently in partnership with Solent University, offers senior basketball with four teams playing at National League level.
+The Kestrels offers senior basketball with two teams playing at National League level.

-The men's senior team, established in 2012, are the current National Basketball League League and Playoffs champions, the second tier of British men's basketball.
+The men's senior team, established in 2012, are previous National Basketball League League and Playoffs champions, the second tier of British men's basketball.
 In 2020, the Kestrels became the first-ever NBL team to reach the semi-finals of a top-tier British Basketball League competition, the BBL Trophy, and eventually finished as runners-up, losing to the Newcastle Eagles 96-94 after overtime in the final.